rinawasabi/advanced-web-dev/Final Project/Project_phase_1.md

 Some of the risks of this project should be noted.
 - **Falling behind schedule**
   There is a risk that the project might fall behind schedule.
-To mi5gate this, I will work on the project according to the 5me schedule, which allocates four hours per day of work over ten days.
+To mitigate this, I should work as much as possible when I have time.
+I should also ask for guidance from the teacher and classmates.
 - **Overwork**
-  Since this project is being completed individually, there is no opportunity to share the workload, increasing the risk of overwork.
-To prevent burnout, I should establish clear boundaries between work and personal 5me, ensuring that I maintain a healthy work-life balance.
+  Since this project is being completely individually, there is no opportunity to share the workload, increasing the risk of overwork.
+To prevent burnout, I should establish clear boundaries between work and personal time, ensuring that I maintain a healthy work-life balance.

 ### User Testing